adjust/corona_sdk/README.md

 The Adjust SDK sends event and session data to Adjust’s servers in real time.
 You can pause the sending of information by putting the SDK in offline mode.
 In offline mode the SDK stores all data in a local file on the device.
 The SDK sends this information to Adjust’s servers when you disable offline mode.

-You can toggle offline mode at any time by calling the `adjust.switchToOfflineMode()` method.
+You can switch to offline mode at any time by calling the `adjust.switchToOfflineMode()` method.

 ```lua
 local adjust = require "plugin.adjust"